tfsaggregator/aggregator-docs/content/contrib/developer-intro.md

 | feature/* | No  | New feature, idea |

-## Wiki
+## Documentation

-Wiki `master` branch content must match the latest release.
+[tfsaggregator-docs-hugo](https://github.com/tfsaggregator/tfsaggregator-docs-hugo) `master` branch content must match the latest release.
 To prepare documentation for a future release, use a branch as in the code repository.

 ## Release process

  - collect solved issues
  - prepare Markdown release notes
- - update wiki `release/v#` branch
+ - update tfsaggregator-docs-hugo `release/v#` branch
  - tag repo
  - merge `release/v#` branch to `master` (use PR when possible)
  - create GitHub Release pasting release notes
- - merge wiki `release/v#` branch to `master` and delete it
+ - merge tfsaggregator-docs-hugo `release/v#` branch to `master` and delete it
  - download binaries and upload to Release
  - merge `master` branch to `develop`
  - increment v# in `develop` branch and push